maniospas/pygrank/docs/userguide/setup.md

 ### <span class="component">dask</span>
 <b class="parameters">About</b><br>Offers the distributed computational model of dask.distributed.
-Enables distributed computing and parallel processing, making it ideal for very large graphs that need to be processed in a distributed manner.
+Enables distributed computing and parallel processing, making it ideal for very large graphs that require distributed processing.
-This backend's instantiation accepts additional positional and a keyword argument `chunks=8` to denote the number of chunks to which sparse matrices are split (the maximum number of engaged distributed works), and keyword arguments to pass to the dask client's constructor.
+This backend's instantiation accepts additional positional and a keyword argument `chunks` (with default value `8`) to denote the number of chunks to which sparse matrices are split (the maximum number of engaged distributed works), and keyword arguments to pass to the dask client's constructor.
 <br>